kiryhanchiiiik/portfolio/README.md

 A personal portfolio website built with **React**, **SCSS Modules**, **react-hot-toast**, and fully responsive layout across all devices.

+This site showcases facts about me, projects I have participated in, and my certificates.💯💯💯

 ---

 ## 🚀 Tech Stack